The first commercial success of Simon and Garfunkel, and what a song it is. Hello darkness, my old friend…

 This one is by one of my favorite bands, Guns N’ Roses.

-This recording’s rather old, and the 13-year-old me looks young even to the just-slightly-older me…but it’s such a moving song, by Eric Clapton dealing with the untimely death of his son Conor.
+This recording’s rather old, and, yes, the 13-year-old me looks very young.
+But it’s such a moving song, by Eric Clapton dealing with the untimely death of his son Conor.
 May all those who have lost find peace!